LoOs5092/maumn-project/README.md

-# Graduation Project (Student Exit System) - Backend
+# Maumn (مأمن) - Student Exit System Backend

 ## Overview
+**Maumn (مأمن)** is a smart Student Exit System designed to streamline and secure the process of dismissing students from schools.
+This project serves as the backend infrastructure for the Maumn platform, ensuring real-time synchronization, secure data management, and seamless communication between schools and parents.

+This project was developed as a participation in the **Absher Tuwaiq Hackathon (هاكاثون أبشر طويق)**.

-This project is the backend service for the Student Exit System.
-It provides a comprehensive set of APIs for managing and processing data related to student exits.
-Built using Node.js, Express.js, and Sequelize ORM, it interacts with a PostgreSQL database to ensure data integrity and ease of management.
+Built using **Node.js**, **Express.js**, and **Sequelize ORM**, it interacts with a **PostgreSQL** database to ensure data integrity and ease of management.
+It also leverages **Firebase** for authentication and **Socket.IO** for real-time updates.

 ## Table of Contents
 - [Installation](#installation)